ThorusPoland/FastCraft/README.md

 [![Downloads](https://img.shields.io/github/downloads/BenWoodworth/FastCraft/total.svg)](https://github.com/BenWoodworth/FastCraft/releases)

 #FastCraft 1.0
 FastCraft+ is coming out of beta as FastCraft 1.0!
-If you're just here for FastCraft+ documentation, look [below](#fastcraft)
+If you're just here for FastCraft+ documentation, look [below](#fastcraft), or view the [v0.26.5 source](https://github.com/BenWoodworth/FastCraft/tree/v0.26.5).

 FastCraft 1.0 is being developed from the ground up in [Kotlin](http://kotlinlang.org/).
 This update will come with some big changes.